Advent is meant to be a time of watching and waiting, and in the northland, it is.

 I guess I must have been blind to these colors before--I find myself wondering whether I perhaps was so busy looking at the piles of dirty snow that I couldn't see the colors around me.

 No longer!
-I'm loving all the colors of winter, though they are often softer than the colors of
+I'm loving all the colors of winter, though they are often softer than the colors of summer.
+And I'm bringing them in--for frames and here for a room divider we've been needing.

 All the colors of the rainbow...blessings in the winter months.